Quick Eats Havoc: Taking on Kids' Pudginess Directly

 Tip 1:

-Keep Good Stuff Around: Fill your kitchen with healthy snacks like fresh fruits, veggies, and whole grains.
-Having them handy makes it easy for everyone to munch on the good stuff.
+Keep the Good Stuff Handy: Stock your kitchen with things like fresh fruits, veggies, and whole grains.
+When they’re easy to grab, it’s easier for everyone to reach for something better.

 Tip 2:

-Let Them Decide: Get the kiddos involved in meal planning.
-Let them pick out fruits and veggies for the week.
-When they feel like they’re in charge, they’re more likely to gobble up the healthy stuff they picked.
+Let Them Take the Lead: Get the kids involved in picking what goes on the plate.
+Let them choose fruits and veggies for the week—when they help decide, they’re way more likely to actually eat what they picked.

 Tip 3: